 - Pet the Dog: During the opening skirmish on Jakku, he manages to off several stormtroopers with blaster fire, but stops a moment when he spies a stormtrooper looking dazed and confused after his comrade is killed.
 Rather than shoot him, Poe chooses to let him live.
 That same stormtrooper is Finn, who would later help him escape.

 - Raised by Grandparents: His maternal grandfather took care of him for the first few years of his life because his parents were busy with the war effort.

 - Rebel Leader: As Commander of the Resistance Starfighter Corps, Poe is very much someone that the members, especially his pilots, look up to and trust.
 He lays out the plan for the attack on Starkiller Base, with the officers above him in rank assenting.
-As the leader of their X-wing squadrons, it is made clear that the other pilots, many of whom are less-experienced, draw a lot of confidence from having him in the air with them."We're with you Poe!"
+As the leader of their X-wing squadrons, it is made clear that the other pilots, many of whom are less-experienced, draw a lot of confidence from having him in the air with them.
+He eventually takes Leia's place as the overarching Resistance leader."We're with you Poe!"

 - Screw the Rules, I'm Doing What's Right!:

 - In the novelization, Poe disobeyed Leia's direct orders because he wanted to make sure the Millennium Falcon escaped from Starkiller Base before it exploded.

 - In The Last Jedi, he stages a mutiny against Holdo and the other officers after believing they are fleeing like cowards instead of fighting like heroes, until Leia awakens and puts a quick end to it.

 - Shout-Out: Poe's X-wing colors are Black and Gold and he is the best pilot in the resistance.
 This is the same as for Skull 1 in the Macross Universe.